Skip to main content

 An often-referenced source for banned passwords is Troy Hunt’s Pwned Passwords.
 It’s free but far from a comprehensive list.
 It provides a fraction of leaked passwords available from commercial services with dedicated professional threat researchers focused on the task.
 Without a more complete list, there is no chance of preventing a previously exposed username-password pair.

 Some banned password services don’t even try to collect exposed passwords at all.
 For example, Microsoft offers a Global Banned Password List, but it is only generated from its own telemetry.
-That means Microsoft’s Azure Password Protection doesn’t attempt to collect passwords from 3rd party data breaches.
+That means Microsoft’s Entra Password Protection doesn’t attempt to collect passwords from 3rd party data breaches.
 This is another free service, so its scope is understandably very limited.

 Banned password lists are still valuable.
 There is always a need to block the most common and easy-to-guess passwords.
 A limited list may be sufficient if your only concern is password spraying.
 This is a type of attack where a small list of common passwords is attempted for a large set of users.
 However, password spraying is only one of many credential attack methods.
 Attackers can do real damage when they can obtain full compromised credentials.